sjl/stoat/docs/why.rst

 * Built for and compatible with the latest version of Django (1.3), Grappelli and Filebrowser.
 * Support for `django-ckeditor`_ for rich text editing.
+* A small test suite.
+* A few simple helpers for creating navigation menus.
+* Support for inline models attached to Pages.

 .. _treebeard: https://tabo.pe/projects/django-treebeard/docs/1.61/
 .. _django-ckeditor: http://github.com/dwaiter/django-ckeditor